LavaTigerUnicrn/Gregium/README.md

 #### gregium.Font.blit_true_center()
 *(self,text:str,pos:tuple[int,int],size:int=20,fgcolor:tuple[int,int,int]=(255,255,255),bgcolor:tuple[int,int,int]=None,angle:int=0,altWindow:pygame.Surface=None) -> None*

-Will blit text to the main working window with center located at point pos unless altWindow is specified, all parameters are the same as normal pygame.freetype.Font.render() or pygame.freetype.Font.render_to() parameters; font will have every line be center-aligned based on the pos parameter.
+Will blit text to the main working window with center located at point pos unless altWindow is specified, all parameters are the same as normal [pygame.freetype.Font.render()](https://www.pygame.org/docs/ref/freetype.html#pygame.freetype.Font.render) or [pygame.freetype.Font.render_to()](https://www.pygame.org/docs/ref/freetype.html#pygame.freetype.Font.render_to) parameters; font will have every line be center-aligned based on the pos parameter.

 *Will raise an error if [gregium.init()](#gregiuminit) is not run first

 ---
 ### gregium.SpriteOnlyImg()
-*filePath:str,size:tuple[int,int]=None,rotation:int=0,hasOneImage:bool=True) -> tuple[pygame.Surface,pygame.Surface]*
+*(filePath:str,size:tuple[int,int]=None,rotation:int=0,hasOneImage:bool=True) -> tuple[pygame.Surface,pygame.Surface]*

-Will generate a sprite with the image located at filePath, and with a size (in pixels) equivalent to the size parameter. (leaving blank will result in no change in size), image will also be rotated clockwise by the number of degrees specified.
-The returned tuple will be in the form of (original image, modified image) unless hasOneImage is specified as True; in that case, only the modified image is sent.
+Generates a [pygame.Surface](https://www.pygame.org/docs/ref/surface.html#pygame.Surface) without class information
+* First Surface is original image (for repeat changing)
+* Second Surface is modified image to current settings

+if nothing is applied both surfaces will be the same; If image load fails, empty surface will be  returned as well as having a warning

 *For memory reasons, it is recommended to almost always set hasOneImage to True.